Tigers vs. Braves MLB Betting Odds, Trends & Prediction

 Tigers vs. Braves MLB BETTING PREDICTION

-Take the over.
-The over is 20-8 in the Tigers’ last 28 games overall, is 15-6 in their last 21 road matchups and is 10-1 in their last interleague contests.
-On the other side, the over is 10-3 in the Braves’ last 13 games versus the Tigers, is 4-1 in their last five home matchups and is 5-1 in their last six games when playing as a favorite.
+Take the under.
+The under is 4-1 in the Tigers’ last five games overall, is 5-2 in their last seven road contests and is 11-4 in their last 15 road games when playing on a Tuesday.
+On the other side, the under is 12-4 in the Braves’ last 16 games when playing the Tigers at home, is 12-3 in their last 15 games when facing an opponent from the American League Central Division foe and is 14-6 in their last 20 interleague matchups.